-Frenchman starts hunger strike by Olympic Stadium in desperate bid to see his kids
+Frenchman starts hunger strike by Tokyo Olympic Stadium in desperate bid to see his kids

 He won what appeared a notable victory when the European Parliament almost unanimously adopted a resolution in July 2010 condemning the abductions of European children in Japan and criticizing “the reluctance of Japanese authorities to comply with international law.”
 It made absolutely no difference, however.

-In June 2019, Fichot met French President Emmanuel Macron in Japan, who called the situation “unacceptable” and vowed to raise it with then Prime Minister Shinzo Abe.
+In June 2019, Fichot met in Japan French President Emmanuel Macron, who called the situation “unacceptable” and vowed to raise it with then-Prime Minister Shinzo Abe.

 Since then, though, Fichot says every French attempt to raise the subject, even just to ask where his children are living, has been rebuffed by the Japanese government.